mixelpixel/LambdaSchoolTA/README.md

 #### Exclusive Or (with only two terms)
 - Just a quick explanation of the difference between exclusive and inclusive or logic.
-- AN _exclusive_ "or" operator evaluates to true when ONLY one of the terms (operands) is true.
+- An _exclusive_ "or" operator evaluates to true when ONLY one of the terms (operands) is true.
 - i.e. "I will have either a cheese burger, or pizza, but _not both_"

 | # | phi | psi | "phi exclusive_or psi" |